Product Building

 1. Notion

-Pricing: Free for personal use; $8/month for Team plan
+• Pricing: Free for personal use, $8/month for teams

-Best Use Case: Organizing project plans and documentation in one place.
+• Best Use Case: Organizing project notes, creating roadmaps, and managing tasks collaboratively.

 2. Figma